kariefury/rotation-machine-3/README.md

 The state machine can be represented as a 3 x 3 matrix of transition probabilities, where the probability of transition **p** represents how unlikely it is for the machine to remain in the same state for two measurement periods. **p** is a positive number between 0 - 1.

-With a driving symbol of 1 binary input (x) into the 3 state (A,B,C) when x = 0, p = 0 it randomly walks C,B,A. If **p** is non-zero and positive it will randomly walk C, C, C, B, B, A, A, C ... where the number of times it occurs in the same state represented by no spikes on the 3 output channels (represented as the edges where x = 0 or 1).
+With a driving symbol of 1 binary input (x) into the 3 state (A,B,C) when x = 0, p = 0 it walks A,C,B. If **p** is non-zero and positive it will randomly walk A,C, C, C, B, B, A, A, C ... where the number of times it occurs in the same state represented by no spikes on the 3 output channels (represented as the edges where x = 0 or 1).

 The function that implements the driven state machine is called `phase_automata()` and its source code can be found [here](https://github.com/kariefury/rotation-machine-3/blob/main/three-phase-rotation-machine.py).
 ```